LaunchCodeEducation/lchs/src/chapters/local-dev/vscode-custom-modules.rst

 Importing From a Parent Directory
 ---------------------------------

-While it is possible to force Python so search upwards through your filesystem, this isn't recommended.
+While it is possible to force Python so search upwards through your file system, this isn't recommended.
 To do so requires a work-around, and that process can go wrong in lots of ways.

-If the Python developers thought it would be useful to search upwards in the filesystem, then they would have made it easy.
+If the Python developers thought it would be useful to search upwards in the file system, then they would have made it easy.
 They didn't, so it isn't.

 This just reinforces a GREAT idea for making local programs and projects: Keep related content together.
 This keeps our work organized, and it also helps any other